Museum für Naturkunde joins the DNA Bank Network/GGBN

 GGBN 2014: Biodiversity Biobanking: Building a Trusted Community of Accessible Genomic Collections

-For more information please read the first conference announcement!
+For more information please check out the conference web site!

 Banking DNA for Biodiversity Genomics

 The main focus of the DNA Bank Network is to enhance taxonomic, systematic,